 Well, once they are done selecting the type of lash extensions to apply on your eyes, the ash artist picks a lash extension and dips it in the lash glue, and applies it on your natural lashes without touching your skin.
 So, you shouldn’t feel any discomfort or any pain during and after the process.

-Why Your Eyelash Extensions Hurt During the Process
+Why Eyelash Extensions Hurt During the Process

-- Low-quality products: like any other products out there, there will be low-quality and high-quality products.
+- Low-quality products: Like any other products out there, there will be low-quality and high-quality products.
 Any common cause of eye irritation and itchiness during the eyelash extensions process owes to the poor quality of lash products like lash extensions glue, cleansers or even tapes used by the lash artist.

-- Crying: if you’re feeling any irritation, it is possible your eyes might tear up or you might start crying.
+- Crying: If you’re feeling any irritation, it is possible your eyes might tear up or you might start crying.
 This can end up causing irritation.

 - Opening the eyes when it should be closed: typically, the lash artist should be working while your eyes are closed, but if you open them during the process, there could be adverse consequences.
 If you open your eyes in between the process, that can lead to irritation during the treatment.